singhnarotam1997/Detectron/CONTRIBUTING.md

 * PEP8 formatting

 ## License
-By contributing to Detectron, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to DensePose, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.